Last updated on 13 September 2022

 payment service provider means an entity which provides payment services as set out in the Payment Services Regulations 2017 (eg, a bank).

-sensitive payment data means your information that could reasonably be used to carry out fraud, including your personalised security credentials (but excluding, in relation to your payment account(s), the name of the account holder and the account number).
+sensitive payment data means your information that could reasonably be used to carry out fraud, including your personalized security credentials (but excluding, in relation to your payment account(s), the name of the account holder and the account number).

 transaction information means the information we access from your payment account(s) concerning your payment transactions.